 would entail the cessation of all events and experience and would reduce

 reality to senseless, meaningless nothing.
-What is meant is really the
+What is meant in a positive

 hazardous passage between time's rock of Scylla and its whirlpool of

 Charybdis.
-Those is, on the one hand, our facing long or seemingly long
+There is, on the one hand, our facing long or seemingly long

 periods of empty time, where our "allotted" duration on earth is ticking away and